Nonprofit worker researching emergency funding options on a laptop at a community office

 Credit union emergency loans and Community Development Financial Institution (CDFI) products are among the most affordable fast-cash options available to nonprofit workers who need actual cash rather than a grant or utility payment.

 CDFIs specifically serve mission-aligned borrowers.
 Organizations like Accion Opportunity Fund and the Low Income Investment Fund (LIIF) offer emergency bridge products designed for workers in the social sector.
-Approval timelines at many CDFIs are 1–3 business days, with loan amounts ranging from $500 to $10,000.
+Approval timelines at many CDFIs run 1–3 business days, with loan amounts ranging from $500 to $10,000.

 Key Takeaway: CDFI and credit union emergency loans carry APRs of 8%–18% — compared to a 391% average for payday products, per the CFPB.
 Nonprofit workers with an employer-affiliated credit union membership can often receive funds within 1–3 business days with no credit minimum.